 Luke scratched his head, looking down at the bedspread.
 "Sir, I've been wondering about why there are guards outside.
 I don't understand what's happening.
 Am I still living with Senator Lerrod?
-'Cause I don't think he'll want me back after I let that Wookiee loose at his party."
+He was supposed to buy me a flight back to Tatooine, but I don't think he will after I let that Wookiee loose at his party."

 "I'm going back to IFS then?"

 "Of course not.
 There is something I need to explain to you," Vader said, deciding to get on to the point.
-"You and I have a connection.
-I am your -"
+"You and I have a connection—"

 He broke off at the muffled sound of people arguing.
 Vader turned to the door in annoyance.
 Of all the times ...

 "Stay in bed," he ordered, striding towards the doors.
-"I will be back in a moment."
+"I will return in a moment."
 Whoever was causing trouble out there was about to be silenced.
 Permanently.

 It was the administrator!
 She had come personally this time!
 That could only mean trouble.
 Luke looked over his shoulder, wondering if he could escape out a window.
-No such luck - there were no windows to be seen in this high security ward.
+No such luck—there were no windows to be seen in this high security room.